abdullokhakimov/Ski-Shakira/README.md

 # 🎿 Ski Shakira

-Willkommen bei **Ski Shakira** – einem aufregenden 2D-Platformer-Spiel, das als Teamprojekt im Studienkolleg entwickelt wurde.
-In diesem Spiel steuerst du eine Skifahrerin durch verschneite Levels voller Herausforderungen, Licht- und Schatteneffekte und sammelst dabei möglichst viele Punkte durch akrobatische Stunts.
+Welcome to **Ski Shakira** - an exciting 2D platformer game developed as a team project at the Studienkolleg.
+In this game you control a skier through snowy levels full of challenges, light and shadow effects and collect as many points as possible through acrobatic stunts.

 ---

-## 🕹️ Spielbeschreibung
+## 🕹️ Game description

-**Ski Shakira** ist ein Level-basiertes Platformer-Game mit zwei unterschiedlichen Karten:
+**Ski Shakira** is a level-based platformer game with two different maps:

-* **Level 1:** Einführung in Steuerung und Gameplay.
-Leichte Hindernisse und gute Sichtbarkeit.
+* **Level 1:** Introduction to controls and gameplay.
+Easy obstacles and good visibility.
-* **Level 2:** Dunkleres Level mit eingeschränkter Sicht und anspruchsvolleren Hindernissen.
+** **Level 2:** Darker level with limited visibility and more challenging obstacles.

-Ziel des Spiels ist es, Hindernisse zu überwinden, Münzen zu sammeln und das Ziel möglichst schnell und unbeschadet zu erreichen.
+The aim of the game is to overcome obstacles, collect coins and reach the goal as quickly as possible without being damaged.

 ---

-## 🎮 Steuerung
+## 🎮 Controls

-* **Pfeiltasten links/rechts:** Drehung
+* **Left/right arrow keys:** Rotate
-* **Leertaste:** Springen
+* **Space bar:** Jump
-* **R:** Level neu starten
+* **R:** Restart level
-* **N:** Zum nächsten Level wechseln
+* **N:** Go to next level

 ---